Curcumin

-Curcumin is a bright yellow chemical produced by plants of the Curcuma longa species.
+Curcumin is a bright yellow chemical produced by the plant species Curcuma longa.
 It is the principal curcuminoid of turmeric (Curcuma longa), a member of the ginger family, Zingiberaceae.
 It is sold as an herbal supplement, cosmetics ingredient, food flavoring, and food coloring.

 Chemically, curcumin is a polyphenol, more particularly a diarylheptanoid, belonging to the group of curcuminoids, which are phenolic pigments responsible for the yellow color of turmeric.

 Extensive studies have consistently failed to show any medical value for curcumin.
 It is difficult to study because it is both unstable and poorly bioavailable.
 It is unlikely to produce useful leads for drug development as a lead compound.

 History

 Curcumin was named in 1815 when Henri Auguste Vogel and Pierre Joseph Pelletier reported the first isolation of a "yellow coloring-matter" from the rhizomes of turmeric.
 Later, it was found to be a mixture of resin and turmeric oil.
 In 1910, Milobedzka and Lampe reported the chemical structure of curcumin to be as diferuloylmethane.
 Later in 1913, the same group accomplished the synthesis of the compound.

 Although used in traditional medicine, the possible therapeutic properties of turmeric or curcumin remain undetermined.